 The POWs were ordered to move by the Japanese.
 Walter and the other men had no idea that they had started what became known as the death march.
 During the march he received no water and little food.
 He saw soldiers, desperate for water, shot because they attempted to get water from artesian wells alongside the road.
 At San Fernando, he was put into a small wooden boxcar and taken to Capas.
 The POWs were packed into the cars so tightly that those who died remained standing.
 He and the other POWs disembarked from the cars at Capas and walked the last few miles to Camp O' Donnell

 Walter's first POW camp was Camp O' Donnell.
 From there, he would be returned to Bataan to drive trucks.
 While on this detail, he was reunited with Pvt.
 Alex Gorr and Pvt.
 Bland Moore both of the 192nd.
+On December 18, 1942, while on the detail, Walter was admitted to the hospital ward at Bilibid Prison with gastroenteritis.
 After this detail was completed, he was then sent to Cabanatuan.
 In addition to Cabanatuan, he would spend time at Bilibid and Nichols Field.

 At 3:00 A.M. on July 26th, the convoy ran into a American submarine wolf pack amde up of the submarines U.S.S.
 Crevale, the U.S.S.
 Angler, and the U.S.S.
 Flasher.
 The Otari Yama Maru was hit by torpedoes from the U.S.S.
 Crevale.
 Since the hatch covers were not on the holds, the POWs saw the flames from the explosion shoot over the holds.
 The remaining ships arrived at Takao, Formosa, at 8:00 A.M., July 28th.